paul1776/Slippery-Slot-Machine/README.md

 #### The SlipperySlot rules

-Each implementation of a Slippery Slot Machine is supposed to function according to the following rules:
+In this assginment, I implemented a Slippery Slot Machine that functions according to the following rules:
 - A single play costs $2 and produces a set of five numbers taking values between 1 and 50 (inclusive) as uniformly-distributed, i.i.d. random variables.
 - Once the five number spin has been generated, an associated payoff is computed by applying the rules below.
   - Rules 1-5 are mutually-exclusive -- at most one of these rules may apply at a time, and each rule may apply exactly once per spin (choose the highest-paying rule which applies).